-The Gulf of Mexico, located between the Florida and Yucatan peninsulas, is a great place to vacation, live, and work.
-Without a doubt the sugar white sand beaches on the Alabama and Florida gulf coast are among the most beautiful on the planet.
+The Gulf of Mexico, located between Florida and Yucatan peninsulas, is a great place to vacation, live, and work.
+Without a doubt, the sugar-white sand beaches on the Alabama and Florida gulf coast are among the most beautiful on the planet.
 But it’s not just another waterway.
 It’s a diverse ecosystem with a long and interesting history.

 Let’s look at some unique facts about this body of water.

 The Gulf formed about 300 million years ago, and in all it encompasses 600,000 square miles.

 Not only does it border five U.S. states – Texas, Louisiana, Mississippi, Alabama, and Florida– but the Gulf of Mexico also borders Cuba and part of Mexico.